SrinidhiMohan/Finzly_Assignment/README.md

 4. Checkvowels in a given string and prints the string if all vowels are present
 5. Library managment system (implementing the concepts of oops)
 6. BankApplication (Implementing the concepts of abstraction)
+7. Shapes implementing the area and perimeter for different shapes (EndUser.java file)